 Error Count, By Description & Warning Count, By Description

-These bar charts breaks out each error (or warning) that occurred in the test and show the number of times each occurred.
+These bar charts split out each error (or warning) that occurred in the test and show the number of times each occurred.

 Note that if you're not using groupings (or if an ineffective grouping has been applied), this chart type has the potential to show a large number of errors, each with its own bar.